Financial Security for Women: Building Confidence and Protecting Your Future

 - 3 min read

 It’s important to understand your full financial picture.
-That means knowing what you have in both retirement and non-retirement accounts, how much you’re contributing, and whether you’re in a position to save more.
+This means knowing what you have in both retirement and non-retirement accounts.
+You should also be aware of how much you’re contributing and whether you’re in a position to save more.

 Debt is part of that picture too.
 Review what you owe, create a repayment strategy, and check that the plan fits your long-term goals.